Dishwashers, Electrical, Small Appliances

 Do you need a special wall switch for garbage disposal?

 Garbage disposal doesn’t require a special type of switch.
 A standard wall switch is all you need.
-However, you can also use other types of switches like a button switch, air switch, wireless switch, or toe kick switch.
+However, you can also use other switches like a button switch, air switch, wireless switch, or toe kick switch.

 Why is my disposal humming?